 This iconic design won him a gold medal and eventually became famous as the Habitat 67 Complex at the 1967 World Exposition in Montreal.

 Habitat 67 was constructed on the old Montreal port, which is a man-made peninsula along the Saint Lawrence River.
-So, the site receives a mix of the chilly westerlies from the Canadian Rockies and eastern river breezes.
+So, the site receives a mix of the chilly westerlies from the Canadian Rockies along with some neutral eastern river breezes.

 That’s why the design of Habitat 67 is so interesting – it’s built in a staggered z-shape, which allows the air to flow freely without any fancy dehumidifiers.